Cantonese Salt and Pepper Chicken

 • Add the flour mixture into a large mixing bowl, whisk and mix well.
 Lightly coat the chicken pieces with the flour mixture using a kitchen tong, shake off excess.

-• Heat up a frying pan with 2 inches of rice bran oil, and pan fry the chicken pieces for 3 minutes on each side or until golden brown.
+• Heat up a non-stick frying pan with 2 inches of rice bran oil, and pan fry the chicken pieces for 3 minutes on each side or until golden brown.
 Pan fry the chicken pieces in 3 batches.
 Drain on kitchen paper towel before placing on a serving plate.

 • To serve, drizzle with the garlic oil.